Thailand Foreign Company Project Tax Structures

 For the onshore supply of services contract, the 3 common structuring options for foreign companies in Thailand are as follows:

-Choosing either of these Thailand structuring options will enable the 5% withholding tax on the whole gross income under the project to be reduced down to 3% on the gross services income under the onshore contract, and enable the 20% corporate tax to be reduced down to 20% on only the net income from the services under the onshore contract, as follows:
+Choosing either of these Thailand structuring options will enable the 5% withholding tax on the whole gross income under the project to be reduced down to 3% on the gross services income under the onshore contract, and enable the 20% corporate tax to be reduced down to 20% on only the net income from the onshore services contract, as follows:

 * The 3% withholding tax is not a final tax, but a prepayment of the 20% corporate income tax on net profit (i.e. it is a tax credit against the 20% corporate income tax on net profit).

 The contract-splitting arrangement is popular in Thailand, but that doesn't make it risk-free.
-As with all tax-planning, important tax risk management has to be done and here below are three important rules to follow (complied from real-life cases of foreign companies coming to Sherrings for help):
+As with all tax-planning, important tax risk management has to be done and here below are three important risk management considerations:

-Firstly, the rules established by the Supreme Court in Case No 124/2540 must be followed for the contract-splitting arrangement.
+Firstly, the rules that were established by the Supreme Court in Case No 124/2540 should be followed.
 These rules are as follows:

-Secondly, the chosen structure in Thailand for the onshore supply of services component has to be a legally-entitled supplier of the services.
+Secondly, the chosen structure in Thailand for the onshore supply of services component should be a legally-enabled supplier of the services.
 If the onshore supply of services cannot be legally performed by or assigned to a Thailand Company or Incorporated Joint Venture structure, then the only option for a foreign company to supply the onshore services is via a Thailand Branch office structure.